Frequently Asked Questions

 What are the Arrival and Pick-Up Times?

-Pick Up: Parents will pick up student Friday, June 28.
+The workshop will run from 8:3o am to 5:00 pm.
 Students and parents will receive a workshop schedule at orientation.